-- Schedule an appointment with your Program Director and share your idea in person; - Email or send a message through the student portal with your suggestion to the Director of Student

-Experience or consult the Campus Guide for your local Student Services Office contact information;

-- Where applicable, fill in a Suggestion Form and drop it in the Suggestion Box.
-See the Campus Guide for location of Suggestion Box; - Where applicable, send your suggestion or concern to your Student Representative (see Campus Guide for more details). - When applicable, send your comments through student feedback surveys.
+- Schedule an appointment with your Program Director and share your idea in person; - Email or send a message through the student portal with your suggestion to the Campus Director or consult the Campus Guide for your local Student Services Office contact information; - Where applicable, fill in a Suggestion Form and drop it in the Suggestion Box.
+See the Campus Guide for location of Suggestion Box; - Where applicable, send your suggestion or concern to your Student Representative (see Campus Guide for moredetails).

+• When applicable, send your comments through student feedback surveys.